YOUTH PIANO COMPETITION

 The recording may include either or not the same pieces which will be played in the Final Live competition round

 Contestants of category "A" should prepare two compositions of contrasting styles, one of which has to be written by Russian* composer, another one can represent contrasting composition of Baroque, Classical, Romantic or Contemporary** Era.
+Time limit is 15 minutes.

 Contestants of category "C" should prepare three compositions of contrasting styles, one of which has to be written by Sergey Rachmaninoff.
 The other two can represent two contrasting compositions of Baroque, Classical, Romantic or Contemporary** Era.
+Time limit is 25 minutes.

 Contestants must perform from memory in all rounds including preliminary recordings.
 No simplified versions of traditional repertoire are allowed.
 No free improvisation or pop music is acceptable.
 The program should be played by memory with no repeats.